Faces of COVID-19: Violinist patient who went viral is back in his workshop

 (INTERMOUNTAIN HEALTHCARE) — We continue to highlight frontline caregivers and share their stories of a special experience while saving lives during the pandemic.

-It was a concerted effort getting the hospital to clear the violin for a critically-ill patient while Grover’s wife and daughter were also sick with COVID-19.
+It was a concerted effort to get the hospital to clear the violin for a critically-ill patient while Grover’s wife and daughter were also sick with COVID-19.

 But ICU Registered Nurse Ciara Sase and her staff made it happen.